Eli Tomac Suffers Ruptured Achilles Tendon at 2023 Denver SX - Racer X

 Not only does this impact the supercross championship, but the AMA Pro Motocross Championship—and inaugural SuperMotocross World Championship (SMX)—as well.
 Tomac had re-signed with Yamaha to come out and try to defend his #1 Pro Motocross plate against soon-to-be 450cc rookie Jett Lawrence, Sexton, and the rest of the field.
 Then he would give it a go for the first-ever SMX championship with hopes of claiming the first ever combined, playoff-style title.
 But this injury will keep Tomac on the sidelines for at the very least half a year, but possibly longer.

 Tomac will turn 31 this off-season (in November) and we know he is nearing the end of an eventual hall-of-fame career.
-Many were wondering if and hoping Tomac would return to the Yamaha factory team in 2024 and race one more year, even if just on a supercross-only contract.
+Many were wondering if, and hoping Tomac would, return to the Yamaha factory team in 2024 and race one more year, even if just on a supercross-only contract.
 Could this impact that decision?
-We do not want to speculate on the future for the multi-time champ, but this injury might play a role in any decisions moving forward.
+We do not want to speculate on the future for the multi-time champ, but this injury will play a role in any decisions moving forward.

 With one round to go in Utah, Sexton enters with a seven-point lead over Tomac—the only rider mathematically alive in the championship.
 When the #23 starts the 450SX main event next weekend at the Salt Lake City Supercross, the native of Illinois will become the first Honda-mounted premier class champion in either AMA Supercross or Motocross since Ricky Carmichael took the 2004 AMA Motocross title.
 It will also give Honda HRC all three AMA Supercross titles this season as Hunter Lawrence (250SX East Region) and Jett Lawrence (250SX West Region) each clinched their respective titles one round early.